Groups - Airtable Enterprise Admin Panel

 Individual group pages in admin panel

-On an individual group’s page, admins can search for individual members of that group.
-Additionally, the individual group may be sorted by:
+On an individual group’s page, admins can review individual members and pending invitations for that group.

 • Member name - alphabetically (arrow down) or reverse-alphabetical order (arrow up)